 There are several websites and tools available to get the job done.
 Tools such as such as Google Analytics (I have some reasons why I don’t like this one), Statcounter, Get Clicky, and the StatPress plugin for WordPress.
 Some are better than others.
 Some update well in real time.
 Some include more stats and information.
 Some are paid sites.
 Some are free sites.
 Here is a list of the most popular ones, and the benefits of each.

 - Statcounter: I like Statcounter because it updates well in real time.
-While the stats may not be as full as Google’s, I can quickly see if anyone is reading a post at all once it posts, and where they are coming from.
+While the stats may not be as full as Google’s, I can quickly see if anyone is reading a post at all once it goes live, and where they are coming from.

 - Clicky Web Analytics (aka Get Clicky): Get Clicky gives a nice view of all stats on one page.
 While the numbers don’t seem that complete, it does show by a quick glance if posts are being clicked on.
 It also includes a mobile interface for using from your Smartphone.
 Get Clicky offers FREE and paid options.